Home

 Then, she went off to college (in south georgia as if Macon wasn't hot enough!) and it was the same thing only on a bigger scale.

-In the fall of the year there were always new members of the softball team.
-To welcome them, my daughter would host a homemade make-your-own-pizza party at her apartment.
 I would make homemade pizza dough and provide all kinds of toppings.
 Everyone would grab a ball of dough and make it into their very own creation.
 They had a great time with it and I think it helped them to bond as a team.

-Papa Coffey and I even started making breakfast sometimes when they would play early in the day homegames and I knew they wouldn't eat before the game.
+Papa Coffey and I even started making breakfast sometimes when they would play early in the day home games and I knew they wouldn't eat before the game.

 I would make them cookies and cupcakes to eat on long road trips.
 They loved it and many times would ask myself or my daughter for my recipes.

 At some point, they started calling me "Mama Coffey" and it's been my name ever since.
-My daughter has graduated and is now a teacher and ...you guessed it...a softball coach.
+My daughter has since graduated and is now a teacher and ...you guessed it...a softball coach.
 Here we go again...and I wouldn't have it any other way!

-Find out What's Cookin' With Mama!
+Want to Find out What's Cookin' With Mama!

 Subcribe to Mama's Monthly Ezine to keep up with "What's Cookin' with Mama".
 My monthly newsletter will include simple recipes and tips for great southern cooking.
 So, if you don't want to be left out, you'll need to subscribe!